pnhowe/t3kton.github.io.src/source/contractor/Modules.rst

 BluePrint
 ---------

-Containes BluePrint a generic base class for StructureBluePrint and FoundationBluePrint.
+Contains BluePrint, a generic base class for StructureBluePrint and FoundationBluePrint.
-Also contains the Scripts and linckages between the BluePrints and Scripts.
-And PXE, things to which PXE bootable devices can be set to boot to.
+Also contains the Scripts and linkages between the BluePrints and Scripts.
+It also contains PXE, things to which PXE bootable devices can be set to boot to.

 Building
 --------

-Contains Foundation a generic base class for all Foundations provided by plugins.
+Contains Foundation, a generic base class for all Foundations provided by plugins.
-Structure the class for Structures that go on Foundations.
+Structure, the class for Structures that go on Foundations.
 Complex, a grouping of Foundations (ie: a cluster).
-Dependancy, allows Foundations to depend on Structures and/or jobs to be complete on a structure.
+Dependency, allows Foundations to depend on Structures and/or jobs to be complete on a structure.

 Foreman